OSAC

 • A limited selection of virtual and in-person events

-• Although generally only available to Full Access members, some Country Chapters may admit Limited Access members on a case-by-case basis.
+• Some Country Chapters may admit Limited access members on a case-by-case basis.
 This decision is at the discretion of the Regional Security Officer.
 Please contact OSACprograms@state.gov for specific Country Chapter inquiries.

 Additional Resources available to all: